 During the course of the program, the young adults gain valuable skills, perform community service, and prepare for post-secondary education and/or careers.
-At first glance, they're learning how to build homes.
-Take a closer look and you'll see they are actually rebuilding their lives.
-Since 1998, hundreds of young adults have gone through the program and 87% have completed the program successfully.
+The most important goals of the project are to build self-esteem and help young adults become self-sufficient.

 The young adults who participate in the Chippewa Fresh Start YouthBuild program are ages 17 to 24 and may have a variety of barriers to selfsufficiency.
 A majority of program participants have dropped out of high school or are struggling to finish high school.
 As stated in the program name, they’re looking for a fresh start.